 Where possible, the investment cost is divided on equipment cost and installation cost.
 Equipment cost covers the components and machinery including environmental facilities, whereas installation cost covers engineering, civil works, buildings, grid connection, installation and commissioning of equipment.
+Cost may be disaggregated in a more detailed cost breakdown if it improves readability or understanding of the given technology.

-The rent of land is not included but may be assessed based on the space requirements, if specified in the qualitative description.
+The rent of land is not included but may be assessed based on the space requirements, if specified in the qualitative description, and if the cost is a noteworthy component in the developer's scope.
+In that case land rent can be given as either upfront investment cost or yearly rent.

-The owners' predevelopment costs (administration, consultancy, project management, site preparation, approvals by authorities) and interest during construction are not included.
+The owners' predevelopment costs (administration, consultancy, project management, site preparation, approvals by authorities) and interest during construction are not included, unless specifically mentioned by a separate parameter in within the cost breakdown.
 The costs to dismantle decommissioned plants are also not included.
 Decommissioning costs may be offset by the residual value of the assets.